juxbo/ha-display-experiments-python-epd2in7/README.md

 ## Features

 - **Home Assistant Integration**: Display data from Home Assistant entities, with updates pushed to the e-ink display.
-- **Random Tarot Cards**: Select and display a random tarot card, with the option to navigate to its meaning using the hardware buttons. (_I have actually no idea about tarot, the meanings were generated with chat-gpt and are actually in german_)
+- **Random Tarot Cards**: Select and display a random tarot card, with the option to navigate to its meaning using the hardware buttons. (_I have actually no idea about tarot, the meanings were generated with chat-gpt and are in german_)
 - **Twitch Chat Display**: Show live chat from a configured Twitch channel directly on the e-ink display.

 ## Requirements